HenrikErlandsson/CSci/Architecture.md

 * "tech stack" (framework of the day)
 * team structure (for orgs)
 * evolving language/IDE limitations and fashions
+* nothing motivations.

 **None** revolve around:

 > **“Extract code because it is finished, stable, deterministic, and will not change again in a reasonable without providing backwards compatibility”**

-Pretty much all of these look like weak motivations, in hindsight.
+These look like weak reasons, in hindsight.
 We have been adopting to the motivation of the day.

 API-first / contract-first motivation is always valid (for interfaces), and **do wrap** third-party interfaces. **But...**

 # If no architectures are about the code, which architecture *does*?
 *to be continued...* ;)

-Or anything else.